wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our [eleventh Works Ahead](/archive/2023-worksahead) took place at <a href="https://contactmcr.com" target="_blank">Contact</a> in May — with a triple bill including Jade Williams' outcome from [2021](/hab/worksahead/#2021), alongside newly-commissioned artists Christian Asare and Kellie Colbert… See [images](/galleries/2023-woah).

 #### 2024
-Our twelfth edition, [Works Ahead: Radiator](/current/2024-worksahead) took place in May — eight very different artists (Ash Cox, chris brown, E.M.
-Parry, Heather Alice, ITZATNA, Jamil Keating, Kelvin Atmadibrata, Lauren Greer) came together for an informal evening sharing of Live Art on **Friday 24 May** at <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">MMU Grosvenor East</a>, before they embarked on a path of shared exploration… See [images](/galleries/2024-woah).
+Our twelfth edition, [Works Ahead: Radiator](/archive/2024-worksahead) took place in May — eight very different artists (Ash Cox, chris brown, E.M.
+Parry, Heather Alice, ITZATNA, Jamil Keating, Kelvin Atmadibrata, Lauren Greer) came together for an informal evening sharing of Live Art at <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">MMU Grosvenor East</a>, before they embarked on a path of shared exploration… See [images](/galleries/2024-woah).

+#### 2025
+Our thirteenth Works Ahead returns to <a href="https://contactmcr.com" target="_blank">Contact</a> in May and we'll announce the commissioned artists later in January…

-[Works Ahead: Radiator (2024)](/current/2024-worksahead) produced by [hÅb](/hab); supported by <a href="https://theatre.mmu.ac.uk" target="_blank">Manchester Metropolitan University</a> and using public funding by Arts Council England.<br>Project Mentor: Peader Kirk
+[Works Ahead: Radiator (2024)](/archive/2024-worksahead) produced by [hÅb](/hab); supported by <a href="https://theatre.mmu.ac.uk" target="_blank">Manchester Metropolitan University</a> and using public funding by Arts Council England.<br>Works Ahead Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a>
 <small><span style='font-variant: small-caps'>[back to top](/hab/worksahead)</span></small>